kimschles/hugo-portfolio/README.md

 Clone this repo, change into the directory and run `hugo serve -D`.
 Open your browser to `localhost:1313` to see the site.
 Changes you make are picked up by the server and shown automatically.

-I wanted to customize the Pixyll theme more than is possible through the `config.toml` file, so I forked the theme and used git submodule to link to [that repo](https://github.com/kimschles/hugo-theme-pixyll).
+I wanted to customize the Pixyll theme more than is possible through the `config.toml` file, so I forked the theme and used a git submodule to link to [that repo](https://github.com/kimschles/hugo-theme-pixyll).
 I got this idea from [this blog post](https://www.andrewhoog.com/post/git-submodule-for-hugo-themes/) by Andrew Hoog.

-If you're actually looking to build your own portfolio with Hugo, I recommend the [Quick Start Tutorial](https://gohugo.io/getting-started/quick-start/).
+If you're actually looking to build your own portfolio with Hugo, I recommend working through the [Hugo Quick Start Tutorial](https://gohugo.io/getting-started/quick-start/).

 ## Deployment